 - The tankas are part of the well-developed rooftop rainwater harvesting system and are built inside the main house or the courtyard.
-This is mainly practised in Rajasthan, particularly in Bikaner, Phalodi and Barmer areas for saving the rainwater.
-Many houses constructed underground rooms adjoining the ‘tanka’ to beat the summer heat as it would keep the room cool.
+This is mainly practised in Rajasthan, particularly in Bikaner, Phalodi and Barmer areas for saving rainwater.
+Many houses have constructed underground rooms adjoining the ‘tanka’ to beat the summer heat as it would keep the room cool.

 Tamil Nadu is the first state in India which has made rooftop rainwater harvesting structures compulsory for all houses across the state.
 There are legal provisions to punish defaulters.

 You can also access CBSE Notes for other subjects.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
 Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.